ExpediaDotCom/haystack-istio/README.md

 [![Build Status](https://travis-ci.org/ExpediaDotCom/haystack-istio.svg?branch=master)](https://travis-ci.org/ExpediaDotCom/haystack-istio)
 [![License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](https://github.com/ExpediaDotCom/haystack/blob/master/LICENSE)

-# Istio adpater for haystack distributed tracing
+# Istio adapter for haystack distributed tracing

 This is an Istio adapter that forwards the telemetry data to [haystack](http://github.com/ExpediaDotCom/haystack) system.
+It is compatbile with istio version >= 1.1

-# How it works?
+## How it works?
-Istio's [mixer](https://github.com/istio/istio/tree/master/mixer) receives the telemtry data from envoy proxy that runs as a sidecar with microservice app.
+Istio's [mixer](https://istio.io/docs/concepts/policies-and-telemetry/) receives the telemtry data from envoy proxy that runs as a sidecar with microservice app.
 Mixer can be configured to forward this data to various adpaters.
 We have built a new adapter for haystack that runs as an out-of-process grpc server and can receive telemetry data from mixer.

 The adapter internally converts the istio's span object into [protobuf](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/span.proto) format and forwards to [haystack-agent](http://github.com/ExpediaDotCom/haystack-agent).
 The haystack-agent runs as a sidecar with the adapter.
 You can run as many replicas in order to scale.